commercialhaskell/haskelldocumentation/README.md

 ## Embedding?

-This is *not* currently supporting.
+This is *not* currently supported.
 We may consider allowing importing of content from another file at some point in the future.

 ## Authoring guidelines